xwp/wp-foo-bar/readme.txt

 ./init-plugin.sh xwp "Hello World"
 ```

-This will create a plugin `hello-world` one level up from the current directory.
+This will create a plugin `hello-world` one level up from the current directory, add a remote origin of `git@github.com:xwp/hello-world.git`, and push to the master branch.
 The `init-plugin.sh` script will be removed from the generated plugin.
+You should also update your new `readme.txt` and add any config files your project may need, read more about your options in the [`xwp/wp-dev-lib/readme.md`](https://github.com/xwp/wp-dev-lib) file.